-Bill R. Foster and Family Recreation Center - http://www.missouristate.edu/reccenter/ The recreation center offers a place for the entire campus community to work out, play, and learn about healthy living.
+Bill R. Foster and Family Recreation Center

+The recreation center offers a place for the entire campus community to work out, play, and learn about healthy living.
 Visit the above website for membership, service, and operation time information.
 Current students who pay full student services fees each semester will automatically be members of the center at no additional cost.